dvklopfenstein/PrincetonAlgorithms/doc/README_Elementary_Sorts.md

   2a.
 [Run Best Case Example from **Insertion (9:28)**](#ex2a); Array is already sorted (N)
   2b.
 [Run Worst Case Example from **Insertion (9:28)**](#ex2b); Array is sorted in descending order
   2c.
 [Run Paritally-sorted Example from **Insertion (9:28)**](#ex2c);
-      Array has inversions: a pair of keys out order
+      Array has inversions: a pair of keys out order (N)
   3. [Run Lecture Example from **Shellsort (10:48)**](#ex3)

 ## Example Contents